 and we also assume, in the spirit of small fluctuations around the law of large numbers, that this equilibrium distribution $\rho_\text{eq}(x)$ is Gaussian with covariance matrix ${\bbS}^{-1}$, having

-as a probability density with respect to $\id z_1\ldots \id z_n$.
+as a probability density with respect to $\id x_1\ldots \id x_n$.
 We have the matrix $\bbS$ appearing as in \eqref{cals}.
-Detailed balance \eqref{regr} (and microscopic reversibility) has also been called a regression hypothesis: it implies that the probability of a fluctuation $x\rightarrow y$ equals the probability of the relaxation $y\rightarrow x$, when $x$ is the typical (equilibrium) condition.\\ We find back the macroscopic evolution \eqref{mao} as the evolution of $\langle X_t\rangle$ (which is the typical value in the macroscopic limit):
+Detailed balance \eqref{regr} (and microscopic reversibility) has also been called a regression hypothesis: it implies that the probability of a fluctuation $x\rightarrow y$ equals the probability of the relaxation $y\rightarrow x$, when $x$ is the typical (equilibrium) condition.\\ We find back the macroscopic evolution \eqref{mao} as the evolution of the average $\langle X_t\rangle$ (which is the typical value in the macroscopic limit):

 which relates the underlying stochastic process with the macroscopic variables.\\ We keep the same conclusion as in \eqref{conco} of course,

 with $\bbL = \bbG{\bbS}^{-1}$.
 We proceed to show that $\bbL$ is symmetric. .\\